balchua/humpback/README.md

       fsGroup: {{ .Container.GID }}
 ```

-*Some few notes to remember the pod-runner will automatically set the `restartPolicy` to `Never` otherwise the Pod will go into `CrashLoop`  If possible, set the `activeDeadlineSeconds` to make sure that the Pod does not run indefinitely.*
+*Some few notes to remember the pod runner will automatically set the `restartPolicy` to `Never` otherwise the Pod will go into `CrashLoop`  If possible, set the `activeDeadlineSeconds` to make sure that the Pod does not run indefinitely.*

-## Executing the pod-runner
+## Executing the humpback

 ```
-pod-runner --application [your application name] --namespace [the namespace where you want the job to run] --command [the Job's command] --kube-config $KUBECONFIG
+humpback --application [your application name] --namespace [the namespace where you want the job to run] --command [the Job's command] --kube-config $KUBECONFIG

 ```

 Where:

-* `--application` should be the name of the application defined in the `pod-runner.yaml`
+* `--application` should be the name of the application defined in the `humpback.yaml`

 * `--namespace` which namespace the pod will be scheduled.